 Guide Star Platinum level

-The academy Public Safety Diving program uses ERDI standards.
-ERDI trains departments to make and maintain PSD teams and is the only public safety dive training agency with its own insurance and endorses its own standards.
+The Academy Public Safety Diving program uses ERDI standards.
+ERDI trains departments to make and maintain PSD teams.
+ERDI is the only public safety dive training agency with its own insurance and endorses its own standards.
 Some of the largest, most successful, and renowned public safety departments use ERDI Programs to conduct training.

-With the uncertainty of schools and remote learning, offering students a fun and exciting way to learn is challenging.
-Luckily scuba meets that challenge with students learning about and putting into practice the physics of diving.
+The Academy is not all work and no play!
+We also offer recreational scuba programs.
+In addition, the Academy works with Connecticut River Council's Camp Workcoeman and has run programs through the local YMCA.
+With schools' uncertainty and remote learning, offering a fun and exciting way to learn is never bad.
+Luckily recreational scuba meets that challenge with students learning about and practicing the physics & Physiology of diving.

 You can find all legal documents needed to participate in scuba functions for the Scuba Academy.
 If you are not sure what to fill, out a general liability and medical statement apply to almost everything.